Beyondzhangxin/JasonUtils/src/main/java/bootstrap-select-1.12.4/CONTRIBUTING.md

 1. Install `node` and `npm` using your preferred method
 2. Install the grunt CLI: `npm install -g grunt-cli`
-3. Install the project's development dependencies: `npm install`
+3. Install the project'js development dependencies: `npm install`
 4. Run the various grunt tasks as needed:
    - `grunt`: clean the distribution files and re-build them
    - `grunt dist`: build the distribution files